ericdrowell/jsonc/README.md

 ## How is this useful?

-* You can write logic with a standard syntax that can be interpreted in any language.
+* JSOND logic can be interpreted in any language.
 This means that you can write logic in JSOND, and execute it in JavaScript, PHP, Java, Scala, Ruby, or whatever.
-The JSOND project outlines the specification and will eventually support compilers and interpreters for every major language on the planet.
+The JSOND project outlines the specification and will eventually support interpreters for every major language on the planet.
 * You can change logic on the fly before interpreting it
 * You can dynamically build logic at run time
 * You can serialize and deserialize logic safely (I'm looking at you, eval)